 Since the conversion of Life by Experimentation into SkillCookbook, I feel like I’ve lost my creative outlet in which to express myself.
 At the same time, there are certain things I think are useful to share.

-You’ll find this blog is broadly categorized into discoveries, stories, and opinions.
+You’ll find this blog is broadly categorized into projects and journeys, with some photos thrown in for good measure.
 These are loose descriptions, effectively amounting to “how-to articles and lessons learned,” “a public journal and photo diary,” and “miscellaneous thoughts which have no better home” respectively.

 If that sounds a bit scattered… 🤷♂️sorry.
 I hope you get something out of it, because I’ve certainly gotten something out of writing it.